My Journey To Natural Fiber Clothing

 • First, an aluminum acetate mordant bath of the clothes.

-• Second, a weld (Reseda luteola) dye bath adding some calcium carbonate to brighten the color.
+• Second, a weld (Reseda luteola) dye bath, adding some calcium carbonate to brighten the color.

 • Third, an over-dye with woad (Isatis tinctoria) or indigo.

 Amazingly, when I first arrived in Ashland, I saw a new place called Wood Spirit School, just two blocks from my childhood house on Third and Beaser.
-I was very intrigued, so I stopped in and they happened to be in a natural fiber and natural dyeing class!
-And even more amazingly, they had just harvested a large amount of weld plant from their dye garden and they were giving it away.
+I was very intrigued, so I stopped in and they happened to be having a natural fiber and natural dyeing class!
+And even more amazingly, they had just harvested a large amount of weld plant from their dye garden and they were sharing the abundance.
 I harvested a few pounds and dried it for later use.
-I am feeling quite intimidated by achieving the green color.
-I haven’t found anyone locally who has done it, but I am being helped remotely by Iulia Zamfirescu and with her support I am feeling more confident.
+In the fall, I wrote “I am feeling quite intimidated by achieving the green color.
+I haven’t found anyone locally who has done it, but I am being helped remotely by Iulia Zamfirescu and with her support, I am feeling more confident.
 I still need to source more weld and woad or indigo.
 I am seeking someone who grew it in their own garden or small farm.
 There is a part of me that is contemplating giving up on my dream of wearing green tops for now and instead working with colors that are easier to attain with readily available plants.
 It is important for me to attain fairly dark colors because I get my clothes quite dirty and light colors become very stained and grungy looking in a fairly short period of time.

 As I have explored natural dyeing, I have become so incredibly excited to wear the colors of Earth.
 I am so eager to break free from the synthetic dyes that harm Earth and wear dyes from the plants that I have sourced straight from Earth in a sustainable way.